mibengt/evolene/README.md

 EVOLENE_DIRECTORY='`/var/lib/jenkins/workspace/evolene/dist/evolene-1.6`'
 ```

-## :computer: How to setup Evolene on Jenkins
+## :clipboard: How to setup Evolene on Jenkins

 ### 1. Set up a build task that builds Evolene
 Add an *Execute shell* Step and run.